 Henderson in Douma

-Henderson's supporters say he was a member of the FFM who has later excluded because of his dissenting views.
+Henderson's supporters say he was a member of the FFM who was later excluded because of his dissenting views.
 The OPCW says he was not officially a member of the FFM and, judging by the leaked documents, his bosses regarded him as a loose cannon, meddling where he was not wanted.

 There's no evidence in the leaked documents that he was ever formally recognised as a member of the FFM though he did become quite heavily involved in its activities during the deployment to Douma.

-When the FFM arrived in Syria to investigate the alleged chemical attack, Henderson was already in Damascus as a liaison officer in the OPCW's Command Post there and he continued in that role for five more weeks after the FFM had left.
+When the FFM arrived in Syria to investigate the alleged chemical attack, Henderson was already in Damascus as a liaison officer in the OPCW's Command Post there and he continued in that role for five more weeks after the FFM had left. [see note below]

 During the FFM's deployment Henderson spent several days with them on the ground, and according to the OPCW there was nothing unusual about that: it was "customary" to "temporarily" assist.